mozachiu/RoboND-Perception-Project/writeup_template.md

 5. To separate the objects from the table, use RANSAC to fit a plane in the point cloud.

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.
+1. Use Euclidean Clustering to separate one object from another .

+2. Extract histogram features to capture the color and shape characteristics of point clouds.

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

-Change the kernel type to RBF (Radial Basis Function) in train_svm.py script to get better decision boundaries result.
+1. Change the kernel type to RBF (Radial Basis Function) in train_svm.py script to get better decision boundaries result.
+2. Training the SVM Model

 normalized confusion matrix :